greenwyrt/plover2CAT/user_manual.md

 ## Autocomplete Wordlist

-Autocomplete can be toggled on and a `wordlist.json` file in a `sources` directory within the transcript directory is needed.
-This has to be a JSON with the format `completion` : `steno`.
-Spaces are allowed in `completion`, but all whitespace (tabs and new lines) will be replaced by spaces.
+Autocomplete can be toggled on and off.
+A `wordlist.json` file in a `sources` directory within the transcript directory is needed containing prospective suggestions.
+This has to be a JSON with the format `suggestion` : `steno`.
+Spaces are allowed in `suggestion`, but all whitespace (tabs and new lines) will be replaced by spaces.

 An example is:
 ```